List on Bids44 →

 How Much Is a Used Mercedes-Benz CLA Electric Worth in India?

-A used Mercedes-Benz CLA Electric is worth ₹22,30,000 to ₹35,20,000 in India in 2026, depending on its condition, mileage, and specific variant.
+A used Mercedes-Benz CLA Electric is worth ₹22,30,000 to ₹35,20,000 in India in 2026, depending on its condition, kilometres run, and overall battery health.
 This range reflects the significant depreciation from its original launch price of ₹55,00,000.
-Factors like battery health, service history, and any accidental damage heavily influence where a car falls within this spectrum.
+Factors like accident history, service records, and whether the original home charger is included can also heavily influence the final price.

 Is the Mercedes-Benz CLA Electric Still Worth It in 2026?